chaoge525/soafee_demo/documentation/manual/build_system.rst

     EWAOL_GENERIC_ARM64_FILESYSTEM: "1"             # Enable generic file system (1 or 0).
     EWAOL_GENERIC_ARM64_DEFAULTTUNE: "armv8a-crc"   # Value of DEFAULTTUNE if generic file system enabled.

-Their values can be set by passing them as enviromental variables.
+Their values can be set by passing them as environmental variables.
 For example, the optimization can be disabled using:

   .. code-block:: console